Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Conclusions Outlook

-\begin{IEEEbiography}[{ }] {Onel L. A. L\'opez } (Member, IEEE) (S'17-M'20) received the B.Sc.
+Finally, policy and regulatory frameworks play a pivotal role in shaping the adoption and deployment of truly sustainable IoT solutions.
+Indeed, ensuring effective government policies, incentivizing sustainable manufacturing practices, and fostering international cooperation are essential.
+This is often challenging since policy and regulatory factors i) vary significantly across different regions, ii) are subject to frequent changes, and iii) can be context-specific and dependent on the specific application of IoT technologies.
+Additionally, the establishment of robust data privacy laws and standardized regulations must strike a balance between responsible IoT deployment and safeguarding user information.
+Going forward, it is imperative to address these policy and regulatory challenges and explore their intersection with technical advancements to promote the development of self-sustainable IoT ecosystems along the entire product lifecycle. \begin{IEEEbiography}[{ }] {Onel L. A. L\'opez } (Member, IEEE) (S'17-M'20) received the B.Sc.
 (1st class honors, 2013), M.Sc.
-(2017) and D.Sc. (with distinction, 2020) degree in Electrical Engineering from the Central University of Las Villas (Cuba), the Federal University of Paran\'a (Brazil), and the University of Oulu (Finland), respectively.
+(2017), and D.Sc. (with distinction, 2020) degree in Electrical Engineering from the Central University of Las Villas (Cuba), the Federal University of Paran\'a (Brazil), and the University of Oulu (Finland), respectively.

-He is a collaborator to the 2016 Research Award given by the Cuban Academy of Sciences, a co-recipient of the 2019 IEEE EuCNC Best Student Paper Award, and the recipient of the 2020 best doctoral thesis award granted by Finland TEK and TFiF in 2021.
-He is co-author of the book entitled ``Wireless RF Energy Transfer in the massive IoT era: towards sustainable zero-energy networks'', Wiley, Dec 2021.
-He currently holds an Assistant Professorship (tenure track) in sustainable wireless communications engineering in the Centre for Wireless Communications (CWC), Oulu, Finland.
+He is a collaborator to the 2016 Research Award given by the Cuban Academy of Sciences, a co-recipient of the 2019 IEEE EuCNC Best Student Paper Award, and the recipient of the 2020 Best Doctoral Thesis Award granted by Finland TEK and TFiF in 2021.
+He is co-author of the book entitled ``Wireless RF Energy Transfer in the Massive IoT Era: Towards Sustainable Zero-energy Networks'', Wiley, Dec 2021.
+He currently holds an Assistant Professorship (tenure track) in sustainable wireless communications engineering at the Centre for Wireless Communications (CWC), Oulu, Finland.
 His research interests include wireless communications, signal processing, sustainable IoT, and wireless RF energy transfer. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Osmel M. Rosabal } (Student Member, IEEE) received the B.Sc.
 (Hons., 2013) degree in Electrical Engineering and M.Sc.
 (Hons., 2021) degrees from the Central University of Las Villas (Cuba) and the University of Oulu (Finland), respectively, both in Electrical Engineering.
 From 2013-2018 he served as a specialist in telematics at the Cuban telecommunications company (ETECSA).
 He is currently pursuing his Ph.D. in Wireless Communications Engineering with a focus on sustainable wireless energy transfer systems, at the Centre for Wireless Communications (CWC), University of Oulu, Finland. \end{IEEEbiography}